 The Project

-Elementokens is a 2D top-down tactics battler akin to XCOM or Fire Emblem.
+Elementokens is a 2D top-down tactics battler.
 In it, you play a team of wizards battling another team for control of an elemental island.
 Using Action Points, you move around the board to collect the titular Elementokens to collect spell cards that you can cast.
 Play goes back and forth between the two teams.
 The last team standing wins.
 The game was built in a custom engine over the course of eight months work.

 What I Did